6 Most Common Truck Accident Injuries (June 2025)

 One of the options you have if you were in a collision and suffered losses because of another party’s conduct is to file a truck accident lawsuit.
 A lawsuit can help you recover compensation for the losses you’ve experienced.
 To accomplish this, you’ll have to demonstrate that the other party is liable, which typically involves proving negligence.

-Proving negligence tends to start with gathering evidence that shows the defendant owed you a duty of care, such as driving lawfully and safely, that they breached.
+Proving negligence tends to start with gathering evidence, such as DOT records, that shows the defendant owed you a duty of care, such as driving lawfully and safely, that they breached.
 If they were speeding, distracted or intoxicated behind the wheel, for example, that would point to a breach.
 You must then establish that the defendant’s conduct resulted in injuries for which you can be compensated.

 When dealing with truck accidents, the trucker is often to blame, but the trucking company may also be liable.
 This occurs as a result of vicarious liability, which means that a company is responsible for the actions of its employees.
 That would likely not apply, however, if the driver was an independent contractor.